Your Privacy at Risk

 — Electronic Frontier Foundation

 Not only is this culling of data extremely profitable, but these companies spend a great deal of money lobbying for a relaxation of existing laws.
 Even politicians that should be protecting our rights want to know the demographics that will get them re-elected.
-The threat to our privacy is not as important.
+The threat to our privacy is not as important to them.

 To make matters worse, a great deal of Canadian Internet traffic flows in and out of the U.S.